 Seventy-five percent of companies (…) rely on email for file sharing and collaboration, while more than half use FTP sites.

-Public consumer clouds are a risk!
+Public consumer clouds are risky.
 A McAfee survey showed that 25% of organizations using public cloud suffered data theft.

-A 2020 study from Code42 concluded employers fail to stop employees from syncing company files to personal cloud accounts.
+A Code42 study concluded employers fail to stop employees from syncing company files to personal cloud accounts.

 Forrester urges senior corporate management and IT professionals to shift away from ad-hoc solutions like email, outdated technologies like FTP or customer-grade file sync and share like Dropbox or Google Drive.
 Key requirements they identify for a solution include: